pablgonz/tkz-tmp/README.md

 ## Compatibility

-The new version of `tkz-euclide` 3.05c is *not* fully compatible with the version 1.16 but the differences are minor.
+The new version of `tkz-euclide` is *not* fully compatible with the version 1.16 but the differences are minor.

 ## History
 - 3.05 correction of bugs, amelioration of the documentation.
 - 3.02 replacement french documentation by english documentation, correction of bugs.
-- 3.01 replacement  fp for xfp, addition of some macros, correction of bugs
+- 3.01 replacement  `fp` for `xfp`, addition of some macros, correction of bugs
 - 1.16 correction of bugs
 - 1.13 first version

 ## Author

  Alain Matthes
  5 rue de Valence
  Paris 75005